MLMogford/MLMogford.github.io/_posts/2022-08-17-maximising-sensitivity-at-fixed-specificity.md

-For the Sensitivity at Specificity to work, $\alpha$ is the inverse of the desired Specificity, $\gamma$ is a hyperparameter that requires tuning, and threshold is the threshold that is given by the post-test analysis to achieve a 96\% Specificity.
+For the Sensitivity at Specificity to work, α is the inverse of the desired Specificity, γ is a hyperparameter that requires tuning, and threshold is the threshold that is given by the post-test analysis to achieve a 96% Specificity.